 22 June: The Nazis launched their invasion of the Soviet Union, codenamed “Operation Barbarossa”.
 Hitler saw Germany’s war against Bolshevism and Jews as one and the same and the Einsatzgruppen were organised to eliminate Jews and communists in occupied territory.

 Actions previously considered taboo or exceptional become normalised after this point, including the widespread killing of women and children, and over the next two years these squads — with the help of local citizens — would murder more than 1 million Jews.

-8 December: Jews and Roma were gassed to death in vans at Chelmno, the first so-called “killing centre” or “extermination camp” to become operational.
-The sole purposes of these camps was to ensure efficient mass murder.
+8 December: Jews and Roma were gassed to death in vans at Chelmno, 30 miles from Lodz.
+Chelmno was the first so-called “killing centre” or “extermination camp” of the six to become operational, the others were Bełżec, Sobibor, Treblinka, Majdanek and Auschwitz-Birkenau.

-The Holocaust is usually considered to have ended on this date although it did not mark the end of massacres of Jews in Europe
+The Holocaust is usually considered to have ended on this date although it did not mark the end of massacres of Jews in Europe.